Charles Eugene Warriner

 Charles Eugene Warriner talks about arriving at Incheon and his assignment near the DMZ in the time just after the signing of the Armistice.
 He describes building a bunker and collecting lumber.
-Although the war was over, you could still feel and sense the horror of war overhead.
+He shares how although the war was over, one could still feel and sense the horror of war overhead.

 Winter in Korea